USDA-SCINet/scinet-site/sn_collections/_workshops/2023-9-26-Geospatial-Workshop-2.md

     * Python Version: 3.10.8
     * Lab or Notebook: JupyterLab
     * Account Name: geospatialworkshop
-    * Partition Name: workshop???
+    * Partition Name: gpu-a100
     * QOS: ood -- Max Time: 8-00:00:00
     * Number of hours: 4
     * Number of nodes: 1???
     * Number of tasks: 1???
-    * Additional Slurm Parameters: --gres=gpu:a100_1g.10gb:1????
+    * Additional Slurm Parameters: --gres=gpu:a100_1g.10gb:1????  --reservation=workshop

     Click *Launch*.
+The screen will update to the *Interactive Sessions* page.
+When your Jupyter session is ready, the top card will update from *Queued* to *Running* and a *Connect to Jupyter* button will appear.
+Click *Connect to Jupyter*.

-1. **Start session and select kernel:** Once you are in JupyterLab, open the `session_2-spatial_modeling_dl` notebook.
-Then, select your kernel by clicking on the Switch kernel button in the top right corner of the editor.
+1. **Start session and select kernel:** Once you are in JupyterLab, navigate to `my_geoworkshop/session_2-spatial_modeling_ml/` in the left navigation pane, and open the `spatial_modeling_ml` notebook by double-clicking.
+Then, select your kernel by clicking on *Kernel > Change kernel...* within the top navigation menu of the Jupyter window.
 A pop-up will appear with a dropdown menu containing the `grwg_workshop` kernel we made above.
-Click on the `grwg_workshop` kernel and click the Select button.
+Click on the `grwg_workshop` kernel and click the *Select* button.

 <br>